brainglobe/brainglobe.github.io/docs/source/documentation/index.md

 This can be done by following the install instructions for the particular tool in question.

 Please note that, if you choose to install the tools individually, we cannot guarantee that you will have a consistent and interoperable set of BrainGlobe tools - you may encounter version conflicts or dependency issues.
-If you're not confident in resolving these yourself, we recommend installing BrainGlobe in the manner above; and updating your BrainGlobe tools by updating the overarching `brainglobe` package.
+If you're not confident in resolving these yourself, we recommend installing BrainGlobe in the manner above, and updating your BrainGlobe tools by updating the overarching `brainglobe` package.

 ## Individual Tool Documentation